-Such lane changes are deemed critical either if there is a risk of a collision with another vehicle in the target lane, or if an approaching vehicle in the target lane would have to decelerate at a higher level than 3m/s2, 0.4 seconds after the ALKS vehicle has crossed the lane marking, to ensure the distance between the two vehicles is never less than that which the ALKS vehicle travels in 1 s.
+Such lane changes are deemed critical either if there is a risk of a collision with another road user in the target lane, or if an approaching vehicle in the target lane would have to decelerate at a higher level than $3m/s^2$ , 0.4 s after the ALKS vehicle has crossed the lane marking, to ensure the distance between the two vehicles is never less than that which the ALKS vehicle travels in 1 s.

-Any lane change must be indicated to other road users according to traffic law.
+Any lane change shall be indicated to other road users according to traffic law and the hazard warning lights may be suppressed during the lane change manoeuvre.

-The system's safety strategies must be declared and proved with evidence by documentation to the Technical Service.
+The system's safety strategies shall be declared and proved with evidence by documentation to the Technical Service.